DawnVespero/TheBlackSunLodge/Songs/Where Are You?.md

 ---
-title: "Where Are You?"
+title: Where Are You?
-aliases: ""
+aliases:
+  - Where Are You?
-description: "2000 song by Coil, originally released on *Musick To Play In The Dark Vol. 2*"
+description: 2000 song by Coil, originally released on *Musick To Play In The Dark Vol. 2*
 Type: Song
 Original: []
 Derivative: []